 Leopard seals have never been systematically exploited.
 Currently they are protected under the Convention for the Conservation for Antarctic Seals (1972) limiting kill to 12,000 in any one year.

-Further threats include the entanglement in marine debris and harassment by the public.
+Further threats include the entanglement in marine debris and harassment by the public and dogs.

 IUCN Red List of Threatened Species status: Least Concern.

 Killer whales are known to occasionally predate upon leopard seals.
 It is likely that larger sharks may also predate on them, although no evidence yet exists to support this theory.

-Leopard seals are protected under the Wildlife Act 1953 and the Marine Mammal Protection Act 1978.
+Leopard seals are protected under the Wildlife Act 1953 and the Marine Mammals Protection Act 1978.

 Report sightings of leopard seals

 You can report sightings of leopard seals to our conservation hotline 0800 DOC HOT (0800 362 468) or on 0800 LEOPARD (0800 536 7273).
 You can also report a sighting online to DOC or on Leopard Seal Sightings NZ Facebook page.

-Reports of sightings are always valuable and help increase our knowledge of seal and sea lion distribution and movements around New Zealand.
+Reports of sightings are always valuable and help increase our knowledge of leopard seal occurrence and movements around New Zealand.
 Individual leopard seals can also be tracked using photo identification.

 Record the details